Skip to Main Content

 Is income-driven repayment right for me?

-An IDR plan can be financially wise if you make a limited income and don't expect your earnings to increase substantially while you're in repayment.
+An IDR plan can be financially wise if you have a limited income and don't expect your earnings to increase substantially while you're in repayment.
 Consider switching to an income-driven plan if:

-• You can't afford your monthly student loan payments and you're at risk of default.
+• You can't afford your monthly student loan payments and are at risk of default.

 • You have high student loan debt relative to your income.